rhine3/audiomoth-guide/guide.md

 ![AudioMoth deployed on tree](images/housing/bag-housing.jpg)

-AudioMoths can be deployed in Ziploc baggies using buckling straps.
+AudioMoths can be deployed in Ziploc baggies using [buckling straps (Amazon link)](https://www.amazon.com/Release-Buckle-Black-Adjustable-Luggage/dp/B005DJIBYA).
+The baggie can be affixed to the strap using zip-ties or by looping the baggie around the strap and securing it with duct tape.

-* If the strap is too small for the circumference of the tree, attach another strap.
+* Trees should be as small as possible; larger trees block sound from arriving in all directions.

 * If possible, avoid placing AudioMoths in direct sunlight, as their enclosures may heat up.

 The switch and corners of the AudioMoth v1.0 are sharp and can rip through a Ziploc bag.
-(More recent AudioMoth designs have rounded corners and an inset switch to reduce this issue.)
+More recent AudioMoth designs have rounded corners and an inset switch to reduce this issue.
 Take steps to prevent moisture getting into AudioMoth enclosure:

 * Don’t transport AudioMoths within the bags, as the bags are more likely to break.
 Instead, keep the AudioMoth and bag separated until you are ready to hook the bag to the tree.
 If it is raining, bring an umbrella and transport AudioMoths within a waterproof bag.